-WR would be divided into eight zones which would generally follow the land use designation boundaries on the Future Land Use Map.
+The eight WR zones would generally follow the land use designation boundaries on the Future Land Use Map.
 Please see the proposed boundaries on the map below.
-Each zone is comprised of one or more Land Bays, and Land Bays may be grouped into unique sub-areas within each zone.
 Each zone has typical bulk parameters for new construction such as height, FAR and lot occupancy.
 Certain zones have specific setbacks to maintain the open feel and landscape features, including mature trees, of certain parts of the historic campus.
-Other zones have build-to and streetscape requirements to enhance walkability and create a more The bulk parameters are intended to achieve the desired pedestrian friendly environment. density and building type on each part of the site while not significantly exceeding the recommended floor area set by the SAP at approximately 3.1 million square feet.
+Other zones have build-to and streetscape requirements to enhance walkability and create a more pedestrian friendly environment.

+The bulk parameters are intended to achieve the desired density and building type on each part of the site while not significantly exceeding the recommended floor area set by the SAP at approximately 3.1 million square feet.
 It is a goal of the zoning to allow matter-of-right development of the site, most of which would also be subject to Historic Preservation Review Board review.
 Consistent with the SAP, PUDs would be available in certain WR zones, subject to specified density and height limitations, and provided the PUD results in sufficient benefit to the community.
 OP, however, does not anticipate a PUD for the property.